Cloverdale Fairgrounds

-The Cloverdale Fairgrounds (also known as the Cloverdale Exhibition Grounds) are located in the town of Cloverdale in Surrey, British Columbia.
+The Cloverdale Fairgrounds (also known as the Cloverdale Exhibition Grounds, the Cloverdale Rodeo Grounds, and commonly referred to as The 'Grounds) are located in the town of Cloverdale in Surrey, British Columbia.
 Since 1938, it has been the host site of one of Canada's largest rodeos, the Cloverdale Rodeo.
 The renowned Cloverdale Flea Market has been operating on the site since 1975.

 The Fairgrounds

 The Fairgrounds at dawn.
 To the left is the Stetson Bowl Stadium; the Show Barn (white) and the Agriplex (red) are at centre.

 The Fairgrounds consist of approximately 138 acre of land.
 It is bordered by 60th Avenue, 64th Avenue, 176th Street (which, in turn, is part of Highway 15, which leads to the United States), residential properties and Lord Tweedsmuir Secondary School.
 The Fraser Downs casino and racetrack leases 48 acre of the Fairgrounds.